techpines/express.io/README.md

 require('express.io')
 ```

-Your app should run just the same as before.
-Express.io is a superset of express and socket.io!
+Your app should run just the same as before!
+Express.io is designed to be a superset of Express and Socket.io.
+An easy to use drop-in replacement that makes it simple to get started with the realtime-web.

 ## Examples